Navid200/xDrip/docs/Nightscout/ConnIdentAwareFailed.md

 ---
-title: "Google Cloud Nightscout: Cloud Identity-Aware Proxy SSH Error"
+title: "Google Cloud Nightscout: Cloud Identity-Aware SSH Error"
 description: "Learn how to resolve the 'Connection via Cloud Identity-Aware Proxy Failed' error when using SSH to connect to your Google Cloud Nightscout virtual machine."
 layout: GCNS
 ---